How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Make your reservations early for the Haleakala sunrise if you want to see the most visited sunrise on Maui.
 If you don't get tickets the first time, you can try again two days beforehand.

 - Reserve a spot at a state park — visitors from outside of Hawaii must make reservations and pay an entrance and parking fee at select state parks.
 Haena State Park on Kauai, Waianapanapa State Park on the Road to Hana in Maui, and Diamond Head on Oahu are just a few examples.
 Reservation times are made available 30 days in advance.
-If you want to go, you should probably book soon because they do sell out.
+Get your reservations in as soon as you can because they do sell out.

 - Bring a sweater, even if you plan on spending most of your time outdoors; early morning boat rides and excursions to higher altitudes (such as Upcountry on Maui or Waimea Canyon on Kauai) can be quite chilly, especially during the winter months.
 At both Haleakala on Maui and Mauna Kea on the Big Island, temperatures drop below freezing, so bring plenty of warm clothing.
 What to bring to Hawaii is covered in detail at the end of this post.